- Serves 4

 large yellow onion, grated on large side of grater, like for cheddar cheese

 coarsely ground fresh black pepper

 unsalted butter,melted just before use so it doesn’t get thick

-- Rinse chicken in cold water and dry thoroughly with paper towels.
-In a ceramic or glass baking dish slightly larger than the bird, place the chicken on its back, and fold the wings behind its 'head’ (think of it lying on the beach with its hands under its head and its elbows out!).
+- 1. Rinse chicken in cold water and dry thoroughly with paper towels.Spatchcock it, hit and push down on the breast bone to flatten the bird, and squeeze it into a 9"=10" square ceramic or glass baking dish that just fits or is slightly larger than the bird.
+Fold the chicken wings behind its 'head’ (think of it lying on the beach with its hands under its head and its elbows out!)

 - Let the chicken rest at room temperature for a minimum of 6 hours, or refrigerate overnight and remove from refrigerator 2 hours before cooking.